microsoft/vscode-docs/docs/python/testing.md

 ## Configure tests

 Once you have the Python extension installed and a Python file open within the editor, a test beaker icon will be displayed on the VS Code Activity bar.
 The beaker icon is for the **Test Explorer** view.
 When opening the Test Explorer, you will see a **Configure Tests** button if you don't have a test framework enabled.
 Once you select **Configure Tests**, you will be prompted to select a test framework and a folder containing the tests.
-If you're using unittest, you will also be asked to select the file glob pattern used to identify your test files.
+If you're using unittest, you will also be asked to select the file glob pattern used to identify your test files. (a file glob pattern is a defined string pattern that matches file or folder names based on wildcards to then include or not include.)

 ![Configure Python Tests button displayed in the Test Explorer when tests haven't been configured.](images/testing/test-explorer-no-tests.png)

 You can configure your tests anytime by using the **Python: Configure Tests** command from the [Command Palette](/docs/getstarted/userinterface.md#command-palette).
-You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled` to true.
+You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled` which can be done either in the settings editor or in the `settings.json` file as described [here](https://code.visualstudio.com/docs/getstarted/settings).
 Each framework also has specific configuration settings as described under [Test configuration settings](#test-configuration-settings) for their folders and patterns.

 If both frameworks are enabled, then the Python extension will only run `pytest`.

-When you enable a test framework, VS Code prompts you to install the framework package if it's not already present in the currently activated environment:
+If you enable pytest, VS Code prompts you to install the framework package if it's not already present in the currently activated environment:

 ![VS Code prompt to install a test framework when enabled](images/testing/install-framework.png)